Kkachi durumagi

-Kkachi durumagi is a children's colorful overcoat in hanbok, traditional Korean clothing, which was worn on Seollal, New Year's Day in the Lunar calendar.
+Kkachi durumagi is a colorful overcoat traditionally worn by children as part of hanbok on Seollal, the Korean Lunar New Year.
 It was worn mostly by young boys and literally means "a magpie's overcoat".
 The garment is also called obangjang durumagi which denotes "an overcoat of five directions".
 It was worn over jeogori (a jacket) and jokki (a vest) while the wearer could put jeonbok (a long vest) over it.
 Kkachi durumagi was also worn along with headgear such as bokgeon (a peaked cloth hat), hogeon (peaked cloth hat with a tiger pattern) for young boys or gulle (decorative headgear) for young girls.